Racing & Performance Tips

 Transmission

-motor, it is a good idea to have a heavy-duty 2nd gear input installed in
+it is a good idea to have a heavy-duty 2nd gear input installed in your transmission.

 Racing Gas

-common, an octane rating of 120 should be used.
-The higher the octane rating,
+an octane rating of 120 should be used.
+The higher the octane rating, the slower

-the slower the fuel is burned.
-This helps overcome detonation and pre-ignition
+the fuel is burned.
+This helps overcome detonation and pre-ignition when large amounts

-when large amounts of turbo-boost increase cylinder pressures causing heat
+of turbo-boost increase cylinder pressures causing heat build-up.

 Cam Timing